A lot has been said about how Facebook’s algorithm hinders brands’ organic reach on the platform, but what can be done about it?

 Luckily, the Facebook boost feature allows you to change your audience.
 Therefore, if you notice that the post is not bringing the desired results, you can go back and adjust your audience.
 Try different demographics and note what works best.

-Step 4: Decide on a Budget
+Step 4: Allocating A Budget

 Once you’ve chosen your target audience, you’ll need to set your budget, specifying the maximum amount you want to spend on the post.
 Since you’ve already set your audience, you will have an estimate of how far your post can reach under each budget tier.